Skip to main content

 Definitions

-Course-Based Research: Defined as minimal risk research that occurs within the context of a specific course offering, where students are being taught how to conduct research involving human participants as part of their assigned research course work.
+Course-Based Research: defined as minimal risk research that occurs within the context of a specific course offering, where students are being taught how to conduct research involving human participants as part of their assigned research course work.

-Human Participant: Those individuals whose data, biological materials, or responses to interventions, stimuli or questions by the researcher, are relevant to answering the research question(s).
+Human participant: those individuals whose data, biological materials, or responses to interventions, stimuli or questions by the researcher, are relevant to answering the research question(s).

-Informed Consent: Any prospective participant must be provided with full disclosure of all information necessary for making an informed decision to participate in a Research project.
+Informed consent: any prospective participant must be provided with full disclosure of all information necessary for making an informed decision to participate in a research project.

-Minimal Risk: Research in which the probability and magnitude of possible harms implied by participation in the Research are no greater than those encountered by participants in those aspects of their everyday life that relate to the research.
+Minimal risk: research in which the probability and magnitude of possible harms implied by participation in the research are no greater than those encountered by participants in those aspects of their everyday life that relate to the research.

-Research: Defined as an undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation, where research is the intended purpose (TCPS 2, 2022).
+Research: defined as an undertaking intended to extend knowledge through a disciplined inquiry and/or systematic investigation, where research is the intended purpose (TCPS 2, 2022).

-Research Ethics Committee (REC): An autonomous entity, accountable to the Board of Governors, formally constituted to review and monitor all research involving human participants through the application of the core principles of research ethics, as defined in the TCPS 2 (2022).
+Research Ethics Committee (REC): an autonomous entity, accountable to the Board of Governors, formally constituted to review and monitor all research involving human participants through the application of the core principles of research ethics, as defined in the TCPS 2 (2022).

-Ethics Review Process for Research-Intensive Designated Courses
+Ethics Review Process for Course-Based Research

 1. Faculty member completes the mandatory, online TCPS 2: Core-2022 Tutorial.

-2. Upon approval, the REC appoints the faculty member(s) as a delegated non-REC faculty member to review and monitor student research projects for their course.
+4. Upon approval, the REC appoints the faculty member(s) as a delegated non-REC faculty member to review and monitor student research projects for their course.

-1. Ethics approval of research-intensive courses will be granted for one academic year and must be renewed annually using the Renewal/Completed Status Report Form, providing that there are no changes to the research activities, procedures, or faculty teaching the designated research-intensive course.
-If there is a change in the course faculty, research activities or procedures, an Amendment Form must be submitted to the REC.
+4.1.
+Ethics approval of course-based research projects will be granted for one academic year and must be renewed annually using the Renewal/Completed Status Report Form, providing that there are no changes to the research activities, procedures, or faculty teaching the designated research-intensive course.

-1. The faculty member has each student (or group) complete the Student Application Form for Ethics Review of Course-Based Research.
+5. The faculty member has each student (or group) complete the Student Application Form for Ethics Review of Course-Based Research.

-1. Students must submit the Student Application Form and all supporting documentation prior to the start of the course-based research project.
+5.1.
+Students must submit the Student Application Form and all supporting documentation to the faculty member prior to the start of the course-based research project.

 Note that group projects only require a single application that lists all students involved in the project as co-investigators.
 Faculty, to the best of their abilities, must ensure that students’ applications meet the basic requirements for ethics approval.
 Data collection cannot commence without the ethics approval of the student application by the faculty.